pragma-/pbot/README.md

 useful with [piping](#piping) or [command substituting](#substitution).

 For example, the `uri_escape` function demonstrated in the [Substitutions](#substitutions) section earlier makes text safe for use in a URL.
-We also saw the `sed` and `uc` functions demonstrated in [Piping](#piping).

     <pragma-> uri_escape thing's & words
        <PBot> thing%27s%20%26%20words

-As demonstrated previously, the `sed` function replaces text using a substitution regex.
+We also saw the `sed` and `uc` functions demonstrated in [Piping](#piping).
+The `sed` function replaces text using a substitution regex.
 The `uc` function uppercases the text.

     <pragma-> echo Hello world! | {sed s/world/universe/} | {uc}
        <PBot> HELLO UNIVERSE!

 Here's a short list of the Functions that come with PBot.
-Additional Functions can easily be added by making a very simple PBot Plugin.

 Name | Description
 --- | ---